Data structures

 Data as a N-dimensional array

-Most data fields are represented as a N-dimensional numeric array; the dimord is in that case a simple concatenation of the corresponding strings like xxx_yyy_zzz
+Most data fields are represented as a N-dimensional numeric array; the dimord is in that case a simple concatenation of the corresponding strings like xxx_yyy_zzz.
+For example chan_time or rpttap_chan_freq_time.

 Data as a cell-array

-Some data fields are represented as a cell-array.
-This is sometimes used to represent data elements of different size (e.g., spike timings).
-This is also used to to represent data that is sparse and partially empty (e.g., leadfields and beamformer filters).
-For these type of data structures the cell-array is always the outer-most (first) dimension and the corresponding dimension is described as {xxx}
+Some data fields are represented as a cell-array to represent matrices of different size (e.g., trials prior to averaging, or spike timings).
+Cell-arrays are also used when the data is sparse and partially empty (e.g., leadfields and beamformer filters).
+For these type of data structures the cell-array is always the outer-most (first) dimension and the corresponding dimension is described as {xxx}, i.e. with curly brackets.
+For a multi-dimensional cell-array this could be {xxx_yyy_zzz}.